Contentstack-Solutions/python-assets-tricks/README.md

 You can specify a folder uid where you want to upload - Set to None if you want to upload to the root folder.
 Comment out if you don't want to publish asset right after uploading.

+4. Detect duplicate assets - `findDuplicateAssets.py`

+Fetches data on all assets and groups based on filesize.

 ## License
 This project is covered under the MIT license